manojkumardshenoy/mulder/Utils/EncodePointerLib/README.txt

 How EncodePointer.lib works
 ---------------------------

-When the executable that contains the "main" functions calls some function from a DLL, it actually calls a "stub" function.
+When the executable that contains the "main" function calls some function from a DLL, it actually calls a "stub" function.

 The "stub" function is linked into the executable by the import library.
 That's the .lib file that corresponds to the DLL.

-We have to use a "stub" function, because at compile-time the address of the actualy function (in the DLL) can not be known.
+We have to use a "stub" function, because at compile-time the address of the actual function (in the DLL) can not be known yet.

 Instead the "stub" will look up the address of the actual function in the 'import address table' and then jump to that address.